 Sparkassen-Finanzgruppe is Germany's largest credit institution with 385 bank agencies throughout Germany.

-You won't be able to open your current account online or have customer service in English, but you can go to a bank's branch to solve your problems solved there.
+You won't be able to open your current account online or have customer service in English, but you can go to a bank's branch to get your problems solved there.
 The bank account is free for all university students aged up to 27.